 b) directions from any official or representative of NZR;

 c) event policies and decisions issued by NZR in relation to the Event;

 d) the rules and regulations relating to any Event Venue (“Venue”); and

-e) the directions from Venue representatives and/or officials.
+e) the directions from Venue representatives and/or Crusaders staff.